MarkiZdeGenerAt/Smart-Dashboard/docs/INSTALLATION.md

    python3 custom_components/shi_dashboard/dashboard.py shi_dashboard.yaml \
        --output dashboards/shi_dashboard.yaml
    ```
   Optionally, pass `--template <template.j2>` to use a custom Jinja2 template.

   If `auto_discover: true` is set in the configuration, export `HASS_URL` and `HASS_TOKEN` so the generator can query Home Assistant for devices.

+## Using Plugins

+Place additional Python modules in `custom_components/shi_dashboard/plugins`.
+Each module should define `process_config(config)` which will be called during
+dashboard generation.
+See `header_card.py` for a simple example.